TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Introduction

 \section{Introduction}

-A trajectory is a sequence of locations that describes movement over time.
-Users' trajectory data serves as a fundamental data source for location-based applications, such as navigation and route planning.
-However, the direct collection of trajectory data from users raises significant privacy concerns, particularly given the growing privacy expectations of users and stringent regulations~\cite{gdpr,DBLP:journals/puc/Krumm09}.
-Anonymization techniques, such as $k$-anonymity~\cite{DBLP:journals/ijufks/Sweene02,DBLP:conf/icde/LiLV07}, have been shown to be insufficient for protecting trajectory privacy~\cite{DBLP:journals/corr/abs-1112-2020}.
-Therefore, stronger privacy guarantees are needed for such data.
+Trajectory data from users---sequences of locations describing movement over time---are a fundamental resource for activity analysis and location-based services, including activity classification and routine detection.
+However, directly collecting trajectory data raises significant privacy concerns, especially given users' growing privacy expectations and stringent regulations~\cite{gdpr,DBLP:journals/puc/Krumm09}.
+Anonymization techniques like $k$-anonymity~\cite{DBLP:journals/ijufks/Sweene02,DBLP:conf/icde/LiLV07} have proven insufficient to protect trajectory privacy~\cite{DBLP:journals/corr/abs-1112-2020}.
+Thus, stronger privacy guarantees are necessary for such data.

-Local differential privacy (LDP) provides a provable worst-case privacy guarantee by requiring the hardness of distinguishing the presence of a user's data from any released data.
-The privacy level of an LDP mechanism is quantified by its privacy parameter $\varepsilon$, which also implies the extent of data perturbation.
-Through LDP, users can release their perturbed trajectory data to an untrusted data collector while still benefiting from the location-based services provided by the collector.
+Local differential privacy (LDP) provides a provable worst-case privacy guarantee by ensuring the hardness of distinguishing a user's data from any released data.
+The privacy level of an LDP mechanism is quantified by its privacy parameter $\varepsilon$, which also generally implies the extent of data perturbation.
+Through LDP, users can release their perturbed trajectory data to an untrusted data collector while still benefiting from the services provided by the collector.

-Existing LDP methods for trajectory collection are designed for discrete spaces.
-They either rely on properly splitting the entire location space into grids~\cite{DBLP:journals/pvldb/DuHZFCZG23} or assume the location space consists of a set of labeled locations (a.k.a. points of interest)~\cite{DBLP:journals/pvldb/CunninghamCFS21,DBLP:journals/pvldb/Zhang000H23}.
-These methods' privacy guarantees are w.r.t. their corresponding discretized sets, and their efficacy depends on the size of these sets.
-Improper discretization leads to a loss of privacy guarantees and reduced trajectory utility.
-Moreover, labeled locations are not always available, especially in continuous spaces such as those encountered in flying and sailing trajectories.
-Therefore, it is necessary to design effective trajectory collection methods for continuous spaces.